 Cowart and his family were welcomed home on his 10th Alive Day by over 1,000 supportive neighbors, as well as country music legend Lee Greenwood, who was enthusiastic to show support for Houston’s local hero.
 The four bedrooms, three baths home is fully wheelchair accessible, with wider doorways and hallways, a roll-in shower, a roll-under sink and an adapted toilet area.
 Cowart said this gift helps keep his mind positive and press through the challenges.
 Now, he’s working towards walking on a prosthetic leg, with the hope that he’ll be able to walk his twin daughters down the aisle one day.

-At Spark, we believe energy suppliers can do more than help people save money on their power bills.
+At Spark, we believe energy suppliers can do more than help people reduce money on their power bills.
 We believe gas and electricity companies should empower the people and the communities they serve.
 We partner with organizations that: